 Will you stay the course or take on new responsibilities to address your community’s changing needs?
 Will you continue to embrace virtual volunteering next year?
 How do you plan to allocate resources?

 Don’t be afraid to talk about the goals you haven’t met yet.
 Let supporters know that you still need their help to move forward.

 What makes up a compelling annual report?
 Follow these tips to pack the most punch:

-Nearly every organization faced unprecedented challenges this year.
+Nearly every organization faced unprecedented challenges these past two years.
 What sets your program apart is how your organization addressed these trials head-on and found opportunities for growth.

 The annual report is your opportunity to bolster trust and loyalty.
 Present all the year’s outcomes, from major success to unforeseen challenges.

 Sharing both your successes and your challenges communicates transparency, adaptability, and resilience.